For immediate release: July 1, 2026

 Artist, Art Therapist and gallerist of Lydia Art Salon,

-Deanna Miesch holds a BFA in studio art from UT Austin, an MAAT in Art Therapy from the School of the Art Institute of Chicago.
+Deanna Miesch holds a BFA in studio art from UT Austin, and a Master of Arts in Art Therapy (MAAT) from the School of the Art Institute of Chicago.
 She founded Art Therapy Austin in 2003 & Lydia Street Gallery in 2021.
-The gallery made a pivot in late fall of 2025, rebranding as Lydia Art Salon.
+In late fall of 2025, the gallery rebranded as Lydia Art Salon, hosting theme-centered evenings within the redesigned art space, which continues to feature exhibits by some of the most exciting artists in the region.

 Deanna works in a variety of mediums in her art practice: collage, drawing, fiber, painting, photography, sculpture (assemblage, ceramics, bronze).
 She explores memory, power, time, and things unsaid through the lens of fantasy.